 Liveris described the new state-of-the-art center that will add several hundred jobs to the 7,000 Dow already provides in the community.
 “We’re going to use American hard work and American brains,” said Liveris.
 The center will bring 100 jobs to Midland, plus restore 100 lost to foreign operations.

-President-elect Trump named Liveris to head the Manufacturing Jobs Initiative, a council that meets with business leaders to gain insights on promoting American job growth.
+In December 2016, president-elect Trump named Liveris to head the Manufacturing Jobs Initiative, a council that meets with business leaders to gain insights on promoting American job growth.
+Less than a year later, in August 2017, the council was disbanded due to multiple CEOs stepping down, and President Trump announced he was ending it via Twitter.

 It’s likely that the Jumbotron you’re watching at the stadium was made by Trans-Lux.
 The manufacturer of LED digital displays and lighting planned to eventually bring its Chinese production facilities back to the U.S. However, Trump’s promises of tariffs on products manufactured in other countries sped up the move, according to the company’s website.